West Bench Water System

 West Bench Water Meters

-In 2016, RDOS have hired a consultant who will be reviewing the water meter data and develop preliminary rate options.
-These options will be presented to the West Bench residents for their feedback through mail out literature and an Open House format in 2016.
-It is anticipated that a rate structure that includes a volume based component will be implemented to West Bench residents in January of 2017.
+In 2016, RDOS hired a consultant who reviewed the water meter data and developed some preliminary rate options.
+These options were presented to the West Bench residents for their feedback through mail out literature and an Open House format in 2016.
+A rate structure of base + metered usage was chosen and implemented beginning in 2017.

 The RDOS would like to thank the residents of West Bench for their support throughout this project.